 Trails 3, 7, and 8 come to a head at the leg-burning summit of Gunung Beremban.
 All three trails require at least a three-hour hike for the fit, but Trail 8 from Robinson Falls is perhaps the least punishing.
 A steep scramble awaits at the finish.

 This lush, green plantation is a less-touristy alternative to visiting the colossal Boh Tea Estate, but requires a bit more perseverance when venturing on foot.
 The route from Trail 10 passes the summit of Gunung Jasar—which is recommended to hike only with a guide—and ends on Trail 6, which is notoriously difficult to follow and sometimes closed.
 Hikers who go it alone might rather start in Tanah Rata and follow main roads south to the oasis that is Cameron Bharat.

 Getting to the Cameron Highlands

-The small town of Tanah Rata is the usual base for trekking in the Cameron Highlands.
-Buses make the run to Tanah Rata from as far away as Singapore and Penang, both a five-hour drive.
+The small town of Tanah Rata is a perfect base for trekking in the Cameron Highlands.
+Buses travel to Tanah Rata from as far away as Singapore and Penang, both a five-hour drive.
 Tanah Rata has a number of lodging options for budget travelers and foreign visitors, whereas Brinchang—higher elevation with a Chinatown-like feel—tends to attract more locals.